 Keep in mind that other cuts of bison meat that are less lean might contain four to six grams of fat and around 160–190 calories.
-The fattiest parts of a bison can even contain up to 13 grams of fat in a 3.5-ounce serving size, so if weight loss is your goal or you’re looking to keep calories on the lower end, you want to choose a lower fat percentage.
-(3)
+The fattiest parts of a bison can even contain up to 13 grams of fat in a 3.5-ounce serving size.
+If weight loss is your goal or you’re looking to keep calories on the lower end, you want to choose a lower fat percentage.
+(4)

 1. Much More Likely to Be “Grass-Fed” than Beef

 While the vast majority of cows bred for beef are raised in large factory farm settings, bison cattle very commonly live freely in the wild.
 The bison meat market hasn’t yet risen to large enough volumes to cause bison to be confined to small feedlots or tightly packed indoor quarters.
-Compared to the amount of cow’s beef produced each year, bison meat is produced in significantly lower quantities — as little as “one half of one day’s worth” of beef that’s sold annually, according to a report from CNBC.
-(4)
+Compared to the amount of cow’s beef produced each year, bison meat is produced in significantly lower quantities.
+In fact, it’s as little as “one half of one day’s worth” of beef that’s sold annually, according to a report from CNBC.
+(5)

 A high percentage of slaughterhouses are not equipped to handle bison since they’re still considered “wild game” according to the USDA’s regulations.
 This means bison are able to live outside in their normal habitat, eat their natural diet and stay in better health.
 The muscular structure of modern-day bison is thought to be very close to their original and natural form.
 This is a stark difference compared to most factory farm meat that’s usually selectively bred for fat marbling in order to make it more attractive to consumers.